maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

     Client --> Node3
 ```

+> [!note]
-> **Note**: Think of Ignite server nodes as database servers that work together to store data.
+> Think of Ignite server nodes as database servers that work together to store data.
 The client is like a database connector in your application code.
 The thin client approach means your application only needs a lightweight connection to the cluster, not a full Ignite instance running inside your application.

 ## Setting Up Your Ignite Cluster